humm-devadmin/hummdocs/docs/platforms/cubecart.md

 * **Priority** 	If you have more than one payment gateway, please use this field to define the order they are shown in.
 A setting of '1' will show it first, '2' second, etc.
 <hr>

-* **Scope** This allows you to specify whether you want the Humm plugin to be available via the Main Website only or the Mobile Website only, or both.
+* **Scope** This allows you to specify whether you want the humm plugin to be available via the Main Website only or the Mobile Website only, or both.
 <hr>

-* **Default** This must be enabled if you would like Humm pre-selected for the Customer as the default payment option.
+* **Default** This must be enabled if you would like humm pre-selected for the Customer as the default payment option.
 <hr>

-* **Merchant ID** This is the Humm Merchant ID that you are provided with as part of your on-boarding when signing-up for Humm.
+* **Merchant ID** This is the humm Merchant ID that you are provided with as part of your on-boarding when signing-up for humm.
 <hr>

 * **API Key** The API Key or the Encryption key is a case-sensitive alpha-numeric sequence that is used to authenticate payment requests originating from your Store.
 It is vital that you protect it and don't provide it to unauthorised individuals.
 <hr>

-* **Test Mode** Indicates whether to process payments over the live Humm Gateway URL resulting in real transactions, or to process it over the Humm Sandbox Gateway URL which will produce simulated (test) transactions with no real dollar amounts being debited.
-By default it should be set to **No** unless we are attempting to diagnose issues on your store to do with Humm, or you're testing integrating the plugin with your online CubeCart store.
+* **Test Mode** Indicates whether to process payments over the live humm Gateway URL resulting in real transactions, or to process it over the humm Sandbox Gateway URL which will produce simulated (test) transactions with no real dollar amounts being debited.
+By default it should be set to **No** unless we are attempting to diagnose issues on your store to do with humm, or you're testing integrating the plugin with your online CubeCart store.
 <hr>

-* **Test Gateway URL** This specifies the test Humm end-point that the plugin would need to communicate with when **Test Mode** is enabled.
+* **Test Gateway URL** This specifies the test humm end-point that the plugin would need to communicate with when **Test Mode** is enabled.
 This is mainly used for troubleshooting purposes, particularly if we want to simulate test transactions on your CubeCart Store without having real dollar amounts debited from Credit Cards.
 <hr>

-* **Gateway URL** This specifies the live Humm end-point that the plugin would need to communicate with for it to be able to process payments via Humm.
+* **Gateway URL** This specifies the live humm end-point that the plugin would need to communicate with for it to be able to process payments via humm.
 Note that transactions processed over this URL are real transactions that end up in real dollar amounts being deducted.

 <hr>